If you’ve been looking for an island paradise, then look no further. Isla Holbox is the one.

 Aside from relaxing on the sandbank and bathing in the shallow waters, it’s also possible to see flamingos.
 Flamingo season on Holbox is between April and October, but if you’re really lucky, you may still be able to catch a glimpse outside of these months.

 #6 Take a stroll to Playa Punta Cocos

 Punta Cocos is a beach situated on the southwest point of Holbox.
-The walk from town takes around 30-40 minutes and is the perfect opportunity to see a bit more of the island (or take a dog for a walk).
+The walk from town takes around 30-40 minutes and is the perfect opportunity to see a bit more of the island.
 Another option is to hire bikes and cycle down to this beach.

 The beach is predominantly untouched and a nice place to either relax or take a stroll along.
 There are a number of beach bars as well that serve great food and drinks.

 #7 Watch the sunset with your fellow islanders

 Watching the sunset on Holbox isn’t just ‘watching the sunset’, it’s an event.
 As the time for sunset approaches, everyone gathers outside La Cruz Grill with a beer to say goodbye to the day.

 There’s something special about sunsets.
 Peace seems to settle for those few minutes, but Holbox takes it to a whole other level.
 Another bonus, it’s free to enjoy!

 #8 Visit Painapol for the best breakfast/lunch of your life